tobiasvl/tobiasvl.github.io/_pages/about.md

 synced: true
 ---

+I'm usually known as "tvil", "tobiasvl", or "Spug".

-I'm a Python developer by day, father of two by afternoon and weekends, and a hobby game developer by night.
+A Python developer by day, father of two by afternoon and weekends, and a hobby game developer by night.

 I like making games in small, restrictive game environments such as PICO-8, CHIP-8, bitsy, Game Boy, etc.